The DESI Y1 RR Lyrae catalog II: The metallicity dependency of pulsational properties, the shape of the RR Lyrae instability strip, and metal rich RR Lyrae: The Bailey diagram

 To quantify the iron content distribution of short period RRLs, Figure~\ref{fig:metdist_hasps_sasps} depicts [Fe/H] for our sample of HASPs and SASPs.
 As shown in the figure, the bulk of the metallicity distribution of both groups lies at $-2.0\leq {\rm [Fe/H]} \leq-1.0$\,dex, with a few outliers in both ends of the distribution.
 The median metallicity corresponds to $-1.39$\,dex and $-1.30$\,dex for HASPs and SASPs, with standard deviations of $0.27$\,dex and $0.28$\,dex, respectively.
 Thus, our results are consistent with previous theoretical and empirical predictions for short-period RRLs.

 Figure~\ref{fig:metdist_hasps_sasps} also displays the distance distribution of the HASP and SASP samples.
-A marked decline in the distance distribution of these stars beyond $\sim30$\,kpc is clear from the figure.
+A marked decline in the distance distribution of these stars beyond $\sim20$\,kpc is clear from the figure (similar to the decline of the full distribution, also shown in the figure).
 This decline is specially clear for HASPs, which are more abundant than SASPs in our sample.
-However, we find a non-negligible fraction of these samples beyond this limit (31 HASPs and 7 SASPs).
+However, we find a non-negligible fraction of these samples beyond this limit (79 HASPs and 8 SASPs), and even beyond 30 kpc (23 HASPs and 6 SASPs).
 The outer halo of the Milky Way is predominantly composed of stars originating from the accretion of satellites \citep[see e.g.,][]{Naidu2020,Medina2024}.
 Since stars are not expected to form in-situ at these distances, and the aforementioned properties are suggestive of the nature of their origins, this sample displays strong evidence of having been accreted from massive satellites.